 Phlebitis is the medical term for the inflammation of a vein.
 It’s more likely to be noticed in the arms or legs.
 Symptoms of phlebitis include swelling or tenderness in the affected area, or swollen blood vessels.

 Always Consult an Expert

-If you think you might be suffering from any of these conditions, we encourage you to set up an appointment with us.
+If you recognize these symptoms of chronic venous disease and you think you might be suffering from any of these conditions, we encourage you to set up an appointment with us.
 We have over 25 years of experience, and have seen it all.
 Our staff will see to you with personal care and make sure you are satisfied with your treatments.
 Call us at 800-400-8346 to set up a consultation!